gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 **Let's start with the ill**.
-Telltale, Capcom Vancouver, Visceral, Big Fish, Disney Canada, Six Foot, Trion Worlds, Carbine, Motiga, Boss Key, Runic, Bartlet Jones, Wargaming Seattle, Gazillion, Eugen, Firemonkeys, ArenaNet and NCSoft, GOG, Techland, NetEase, Torus, EON, and Activision Blizzard — and forgive us if we've forgotten anyone, it's been a little hard to keep count — all suffered mass layoffs or were shuttered outright.
+Telltale, Capcom Vancouver, Visceral, Big Fish, Disney Canada, Six Foot, Trion Worlds, Carbine, Motiga, Boss Key, Runic, Bartlet Jones, Wargaming Seattle, Gazillion, Eugen, Firemonkeys, ArenaNet and NCSoft, GOG, Techland, NetEase, Valve, and Activision Blizzard — and forgive us if we've forgotten anyone, it's been a little hard to keep count — all suffered mass layoffs or were shuttered outright.

 You might not recognize all these names, but if you've been in the industry for a while there's a good chance you know someone who's been affected.
 Between